b3ngr33ni3r/conar/README.md

 Conar combines the power and ease of configuration files (_currently yaml and json_) with command line arguments to make launching applications with options simple for both developers, and consumers.

-By wrapping [optimist](https://github.com/substack/node-optimist) we get some serious argument-parsing firepower, combined with configuration features.
+By wrapping [optimist](https://github.com/substack/node-optimist) we get some serious argument-parsing firepower, that we combine with configuration features.

 You can [peruse the tests](https://github.com/b3ngr33ni3r/conar/blob/master/tests), [view the latest build](https://travis-ci.org/b3ngr33ni3r/conar.png?branch=master) on travis-ci, or [checkout the examples](https://github.com/b3ngr33ni3r/conar/wiki/Examples) in [the wiki](https://github.com/b3ngr33ni3r/conar/wiki) to learn a bit more.